janetVABC/janetVABC/README.md

 ![alt text](readMeAssets/nav.png)
 ![The glass effects were achieved/applied by following the following tutorial of @Cluless Expert on youtube:](https://www.youtube.com/watch?v=3HRvb2tLqF4)

-Past, Present, Future, Awards, Contact:
+Past, Present, Future, & Awards Pages:
 ![alt text](readMeAssets/past.png)
 ![The remaining pages were adapted from the work of WebDesign Master Code, the adapted code can be accessed here:](https://webdesign-master.ru/blog/html-css/creative-scroll-website.html) Colour changes and image placeholders were added to the work.